chenyingyu-main/Interactive-Lab-Hub/Lab 2/README.md

 Pro Tip: Using tools like [code-server](https://coder.com/docs/code-server/latest) you can even setup a VS Code coding environment hosted on your raspberry pi and code through a web browser on your tablet or smartphone!

-## Part E. Now moved to Lab2 Part 2.

-## Part F. Now moved to Lab2 Part 2.

-## Part G.
-## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.

 # Prep for Part 2

 1. Pick up remaining parts for kit on Thursday lab class.
 Check the updated [parts list inventory](partslist.md) and let the TA know if there is any part missing.